-- A Himalayan salt lamp is a good option because it emits orange/yellow light instead of blue.
+- A Himalayan salt night light is a good option because it emits orange/yellow light instead of blue.
 It’s still important to sleep in darkness if possible, though, so I suggest turning it off after the child falls asleep.

-- Another option is to use a night light with a timer that turns off after 30 or 60 minutes.
+- Another option is to use a red night light.

 When my babies were restless, I found that taking them in for a chiropractic adjustment usually had two effects:

 Both usually happened before I even got them home from their appointment!
 Fortunately now that they’re older there are no explosions, just happier children during the day and night.

 Though there are only a few small studies that have found a positive relationship between chiropractic care and sleep, it is thought to have a calming effect on the Central Nervous System (CNS).